Social network: Demography

 In demography, the study of social networks has led to new sampling methods for estimating and reaching populations that are hard to enumerate (for example, homeless people or intravenous drug users.)
 For example, respondent driven sampling is a network-based sampling technique that relies on respondents to a survey recommending further respondents.

 Economic sociology

 The field of sociology focuses almost entirely on networks of outcomes of social interactions.
 More narrowly, economic sociology considers behavioral interactions of individuals and groups through social capital and social "markets".
 Sociologists, such as Mark Granovetter, have developed core principles about the interactions of social structure, information, ability to punish or reward, and trust that frequently recur in their analyses of political, economic and other institutions.
 Granovetter examines how social structures and social networks can affect economic outcomes like hiring, price, productivity and innovation and describes sociologists' contributions to analyzing the impact of social structure and networks on the economy.

+Politics and Vote Choice

+Social networks have been shown to play a major role in vote choice, as individuals' social circles provide them with low-cost political information about candidates and shape their interpretations of political events.
+Statistical analysis of Latin American voting data indicates that voters' discussion networks shape their voting decisions during campaigns and their retrospective evaluations of sitting presidents.